ggasimzada-graveyard/FxDatePicker/README.md

 		}

 	}

+## UPDATE

+ - [01/19] Lots of design changes - Rewrote the codebase to be more clean, robust, and modular.
+Added Time Picker.
+For future releases I will be adopting localization more and more; eventually the library will have a full localization support.

 ## Future Plans (in order)

-- Add Time Picker
+- ~~Add Time Picker~~
-- More customizations: 12 hour or 24 hour time; selected row font and colors; DatePicker modes
+- More customizations: Selected row font and colors
 - Add Date and Time Picker together
 - Date boundaries